 National vs. Local Media

 There’s also a difference when you’re pitching local media, vs. national.
-Meaning that you’re pitching media in your hometown vs. let’s say The Chicago Tribune (which as I mentioned, needs a longer lead time).
+Meaning that you’re pitching media in your hometown vs. let’s say The Chicago Tribune (which is one that needs a longer lead time).

 National Broadcast Media and Radio